 For this reason, you need to make sure that your trademark application uses the correct trademark class,

 Finally, note that there are additional fees for registering under more than one trademark class.

 What are Class 4 Trademark Goods?

-Trademark Class 4 only applies to goods, not services.
-In addition, those goods must be (or be directly related to) industrial oils, fuels, or illuminants.
+The first thing you should note is that trademark Class 4 only applies to goods, not services.
+In addition, those goods must be industrial oils, fuels, or illuminants, or be directly related to their use.